Mongolia

 Award Profile

-Each year, the Fulbright program offers up to eight English Teaching Assistant Awards in Mongolia to U.S. graduates.
+This year, the Fulbright program is offering up to eight English Teaching Assistant (ETA) Awards in Mongolia to U.S. graduates.
 English Teaching Assistants co-teach English for a 10-month period at Mongolian universities, institutes, or vocational training colleges and serve as U.S. cultural ambassadors in Mongolia.

 Grant Length